Preston and Wyre Joint Railway: Route and opening

 The line ran from a terminus at Dock Street on the southern part of the promontory that forms Fleetwood.
 It continued south in a straight line for two miles across tidal marshes known as Cold Dubbs where it was to be carried on embankment.
 The intention was to reclaim the marshes which would be contained by the embankment but engineering difficulties were encountered during construction and several sections of timber trestle viaduct were substituted.

 The line continued to Poulton and Kirkham and arrangements were made on market days to stop trains at Salwick and Lea Road between Kirkham and Preston.
 There seems to have been no stations at these locations.
 The Preston station was Maudlands at Leighton Street, a terminus adjacent to the Lancaster Canal.
 Maudlands was accessed by crossing the Lancaster and Preston Junction Railway on the level.
 The L&PJR line was constructed at a level five feet higher than the P&WR line which had to be lifted to make the level crossing.
 A connection into the southbound L&PJR was made later enabling Fleetwood trains to use the NUR station.
 The P&WR ran an omnibus between Maudlands and the NUR station for connecting passenger trains.

-The dock and railway companies were amalgamated by Act of 1 July 1839 but work on the dock was deferred, although a wharf, pier and lighthouses were constructed.
+The dock and railway companies were amalgamated by an act of Parliament, the Preston and Wyre Railway and Harbour and Preston and Wyre Dock Consolidation Act 1839 (2 & 3 Vict. c. liv) of 1 July 1839 but work on the dock was deferred, although a wharf, pier and lighthouses were constructed.
 The single line railway opened on 15 July 1840 for a special train and on 16 July to the public.